brglackin/GettingCleaningDataProject/README.md

 * tidyData.txt

     This is a dump of the cleaned, processed data in TXT/fixed width format required by the project.

+* code_book.txt

+  This is a listing of each variable in the output data file and what it represents.

 ### run_analysis.R